paulbradshaw/journalismrecipebook/chapters/listicles.md

 * Check that every claim is attributed
 * Check you've linked to sources
 * Check that every item has earned its place - will the listicle still make sense if you remove an item?
 Then it can probably go.
-* Check that every word has earned its place - its common to overwrite your first draft, so look to cut words and whole sentences out in your second.
+* Check that every word has earned its place - it's common to overwrite your first draft, so look to cut words and whole sentences out in your second.

 Once you've completed a second edit, look at it again - a good article is edited multiple times.